LJONeill/JustTwo/README.md

 2. **Data Preprocessing and Model Evaluation**: We referenced [this Colab notebook](https://colab.research.google.com/drive/1m2cg3D1x3j5vrFc-Cu0gMvc48gWyCOuG#forceEdit=true&sandboxMode=true&scrollTo=jqVqT_Cxh4Ho) for guidance on data preprocessing, splitting the dataset into train-validation-test sets, and model evaluation techniques.

+3. **Neural Network Implementations in Python**: We utilized resources from [this GitHub repository] (https://github.com/andresberejnoi/PublicNotebooks/tree/master/Neural%20Networks), which contains scripts and notebooks related to building neural networks from scratch using Python and NumPy.
+The repository includes implementations of feedforward propagation and backpropagation algorithms, which were instrumental in understanding the underlying mechanics of neural networks.